Topological invariance of Liouville structures for taut foliations and Anosov flows: Consequences for Anosov flows

 \begin{proof} First recall that the weak foliations are $C^1$ by~\cite{HPS77}.
-There are no closed leaves as the flow expands (uniformly) area, and every minimal set contains a closed orbit by the previous lemma.
-Those closed orbits are Sacksteder curve, since the weak stable (resp.~unstable) foliation has linearly contracting (resp.~expanding) holonomy along periodic orbits. \end{proof}
+There are no closed leaves as the flow (uniformly) expands area, and every minimal set contains a closed orbit by the previous lemma.
+Those closed orbits are attracting/repelling curves, since the weak-stable (resp.~unstable) foliation has linearly expanding (resp.~contracting) holonomy along periodic orbits.
+Therefore, Proposition~\ref{prop:hypertaut} implies that the weak foliations are hypertaut. \end{proof}